-Ruminants are plant-eating animals like sheep, elk, cows, that have four stomachs for their digestion instead of one like how humans have.
-They obtain nutrition from plant material by adopting a certain process called rumination.
-Through rumination, they ferment the food and regurgitate and chew their food before the principal digestion.
+Ruminants are referred to the plant-eating mammals including sheep, goat, deer cattle, buffaloes, bison, giraffes, yaks, etc. These cud-chewing mammals have four chambers of stomachs used for their digestion.
+These species obtain their nutrition from plant products by adapting to a certain process called rumination.
+Through the action of rumination, they ferment the food, regurgitate and chew their food before the main digestion process.

-Ruminants do not completely chew the food they eat, but just ingest as much they can or want and then swallow the food.
-This is actually an adaptation by which these animals have evolved to spend as little time as possible feeding so that they aren’t hunted down by any predators while they are eating.
-They can later go to a safe environment to completely digest the food they have eaten.
+The digestion process in Ruminants begins by chewing and swallowing its food.
+Ruminants do not completely chew the food they eat, but just consume or gulp as much they can and then swallow the food.
+This is actually an adaptation by which these animals have evolved to spend as little time as possible feeding so that they are not hunted down by any predators while they are eating.

 This cud produced is regurgitated back into the animal’s mouth where they can be chewed again.
 The saliva of the cow greatly aids in digesting the cud.
 After chewing, the food bypasses the two chambers of the stomach and directly enters the third chamber.
-The walls of the 3rd chamber mash and compact the food up much further, and then pass it to the fourth chamber – the abomasum.
-The final digestion of the stomach is done here and then passed to the intestine.
+The walls of the third chamber mash and compact the food molecules further, and then pass it to the fourth chamber – the abomasum.
+The final digestion in the stomach is carried by the abomasum and then passed to the intestine.

 For more detailed information about digestion in Ruminants, visit BYJU’S.